ipfs/kubo/SECURITY.md

 The IPFS protocol and its implementations are still in heavy development.
 This means that there may be problems in our protocols, or there may be mistakes in our implementations.
-And -- though IPFS is not production-ready yet -- many people are already running nodes in their machines.
-So we take security vulnerabilities very seriously.
+We take security vulnerabilities very seriously.
 If you discover a security issue, please bring it to our attention right away!